 If you or a loved one have been exposed to asbestos and suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may be eligible for significant financial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Seattle, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Job Sites Associated with Asbestos Use in Seattle

-Established in the early 1940s, the Duwamish Shipyard went on to become one of the largest shipyards in Seattle.
-However, up until the 1970s, there were no warnings or safety precautions used as workers handled asbestos for long periods of time each day.
-In fact, the Lightship No. 83, located at the Duwamish Shipyard, was found littered with asbestos in its steam pipe, steam drum, feedwater heater, and exhaust pipe insulation.
+Established in the early 1940s, the Duwamish Shipyard became one of the largest shipyards in Seattle.
+In the beginning, there were no warnings or safety precautions used as workers handled asbestos for long periods of time each day.
+In fact, the Lightship No. 83, located at the Duwamish Shipyard, was littered with asbestos in its steam pipe, steam drum, feedwater heater, and exhaust pipe insulation.

 Todd Shipyards and Lockheed Shipyard

 The Todd Pacific Shipyards Seattle Division was formed in 1916 as a dry dock construction and shipbuilding company.
-Although it was considered a strong company that provided a wide array of jobs to Seattle residents, asbestos was used in excess at the job site.
+It was considered a strong company that provided a variety of jobs to Seattle residents, but asbestos was used in excess at the job site.

 Lockheed Shipyard was another Seattle ship construction company that was heavily littered with asbestos.
 From the 1930s until the mid-1980s, thousands of workers were exposed to asbestos after working for prolonged periods at the shipyard.
 Asbestos was found in equipment, machinery, pipes, tools, and more.